Psychology

 Study key research in social and developmental psychology and develop an understanding of the core, underpinning theoretical principles of this area.

 Focusing on investigative psychology, you will have the opportunity to understand and practice quantitative methods such as ANOVA and ANCOVA, as well as qualitative methods like grounded theory and discourse analysis.
-You will also have the opportunity for paid or voluntary placement activities, helping you strengthen your abilities as a psychologist and develop transferable skills for your future.

 Develop a critical understanding of the methodological skills necessary for psychological investigation.